 AHRC does not have a data policy but supports the RCUK Common Principles on Data Sharing.
 Guidance can be found in their Research Funding Guide.

 As of 29th March 2018, AHRC requires a Data Management Plan for all Research Grants, Follow on Funding and Leadership Fellows proposals.
 This replaces the requirement for a Technical Plan.
 Details can be found on the AHRC website.

 There is no template to adhere to, but a guide to developing your DMP has been produced to help you structure your DMP and ensure you are covering the appropriate points.

-AHRC does not support a data repository and AHRC grants cannot be used to cover costs after the end of the grant so any long term storage costs must be covered before the end of the grant.
+AHRC does not support a data repository and AHRC grants cannot be used to cover costs after the end of the grant, so any long term storage costs must be covered before the end of the grant.

 Biotechnology and Biological Sciences Research Council (BBSRC)